apache/distributedlog/README.md

 ## Status

 _Apache DistributedLog project graduated from Incubator at July 2017.
-It is now a sub-project of Apache BookKeeper.
+It is now a sub-project of Apache BookKeeper._
-The Apache DistributedLog project development includes the creation of project resources, the refactoring of the initial code submissions, and the formulation of project documentation, planning and the improvements of existing user and operation documents.
-Any feedback and contributions are welcome._

 ## Features